Exploring Cesis, Latvia’s charming 800-year-old town

 In 1918, it became a sanatorium and was used for medical purposes until the 1990s.
 After the hospital was shut down, the property was left unused for a decade.
 What you see today is a result of the work done by Villa Santa’s current owners, a major Latvian publishing house.

-The Karlamuiža hotel is centrally located between the centre of Cesis and local ski slopes.
+The Karlamuiža hotel is centrally located between the centre of Cesis and the local ski slopes.
 The property is surrounded by orchards and the nature of the Gauja National Park.
 It’s a perfect place to decompress while enjoying all the area has to offer and exploring Cesis.

 If you enjoy exploring Cesis, you might like to read about Riga, Latvia’s capital!